Progress report for SW20-912

 Additional Methods for Hypothesis 2 (Woodland field site)

-- Biomass carbon and nitrogen using fumigation extraction, biodiversity using 16S and ITS and analyzing with microbiome explorer R package, broad group community composition using PLFA.
+- Biomass carbon and nitrogen using fumigation extraction; biodiversity using 16S and ITS was replaced by broad group community composition using PLFA.

 - Soil physical characteristics in Fall 2022: aggregate stability using a rainfall simulator, water retention using a Hyprop, and bulk density using a metal ring and mallet.